TimTwigg/Assignment3/README.md

         - would allow partial loading of file instead of whole thing, plus no json decoding [`done`]
         - term would be str, postings could be stringified json dict to be decoded if necessary [`done`]
     - rework indexing to save partials and merge at the end rather than loading/merging/dumping each time [`done`]
+    - use linecache module to jump to certain lines?
+        - would need another index rework:
+            - first line of file is list of tokens in that file?
     - conjunctive processing
     - tiered indeces
         - extra segmented for each token to make it easy to find the best n pages for each token